ellensp/bgcodewalk/README.md

     Prusa recently published the documentation for a binary encoded gcode file here https://github.com/prusa3d/libbgcode/blob/main/doc/specifications.md

-    I wanted a way to view alot more of the structure of this file.
+    I wanted a way to view a lot more of the structure of this file.

     bgcodewalk does this